jarneson/godot-ply/README.md

     - None, yet!

 ### Collisions
-Collision meshes are updated automatically if there is a CollisionShape child of the parent MeshInstance node at `$StaticBody/CollsionShape`.
-This is the default naming if you use the `Create Trimesh Static Body` tool in the .
+Collision meshes are updated if there is a CollisionShape child of the parent MeshInstance node at `$StaticBody/CollsionShape`.
+This is the default naming if you use the `Create Trimesh Static Body` tool.

 ## Details
 Meshes are meant to only be oriented manifolds.
 Some properties:
-- Each edge has one or two faces (although we generally use exactly 2)
+- Each edge has one or two faces (although we generally use precisely 2)
-- All of an edge's faces have compatible orientation -- that is the edge origin and destination are in opposite order for opposite faces.
+- All of an edge's faces have compatible orientation -- that is, the edge origin and destination are in the opposite order for opposite faces.

-Ply uses a winged edge representation for edges, but omit counterclockwise navigation:
+Ply uses a winged edge representation for edges but omits counterclockwise navigation:
 ```
 omitted
 left ccw        right cw